Wife Swap (British TV series): Synopsis

 During the first week, the new wife must adhere to exactly the same rules and lifestyle of the wife she is replacing.
 Each wife leaves behind a house manual which explains her role in the family and the duties she holds.
 This almost always determines what rules the wives will apply at the "rules change ceremony".

 During the second week, the new wives are allowed to establish their own rules, and their new families must adhere to these new household rules.
 It usually takes a while for the families to adjust to this policy, meanwhile the wives disburse a sum of money to the family they have become involved with, to do what the wives see fit to spend it on.

 At the end of the two weeks, the two couples all meet together for the first time, and the wives, along with their husbands, discuss how they felt about the two weeks.
 This often descends into personal insults and has degenerated into violence at least twice.
 More often than not, however, both families reach toward a middle ground and express that they have learned from the experience.
 Sometimes, the table meeting is a very heartfelt and emotional time for the two families who sometimes have complete and mutual respect for each other.
 A few weeks later, the cameras return to record what changes have occurred since the wife swap.

+Transmissions

+Wife Swap had 11 total seasons, as well as a celebrity version.
+This table is approximate as exact dates are not known for all seasons.